Protecting Parkland: Save Golden Pond

 In 2021, Hurricane Ida caused extensive damage to Crocheron Park.
 FEMA repairs to the destroyed paths from Ida only just began this past January.
 Anyone that has been to Golden Pond knows that it sits at the bottom of the Big Sledding Hill, and has a steep hillside with homes along the ridge.
 These homes have retaining walls that create 15-25 foot high walls, allowing the residents to have a flat backyard or deck.

 Effect of a Ida on Golden Pond.
-Graphic representation of the influx of retaining wall backfill and garbage that now litters the pond.
+Use arrow on graphic to slide back and forth to see impact of flooding.
+Interactive graphic representation of the influx of retaining wall backfill and garbage that now litters the pond.

-inchcalculator.com.
-All of that material emptied then into the pond, resulting in an extraordinary reduction in depth of the pond, along with literally tons of man-made unnatural material now in the pond.
-This material left in the park will soon end up in the pond due to ongoing erosion from rain/snow.
+All of that material emptied then into the park, much of it then entering into the pond.
+This resulted in an extraordinary reduction in depth of the pond, along with literally tons of man-made unnatural material now in settled at the bottom of the pond.
+Material left in the park continues to fill Golden Pond due to ongoing erosion from rain/snow.

 Failed Retaining Wall - Video of Ida Damage.
 Video taken a week after Hurricane Ida September 2021, showing the failed retaining wall its debris spread throughout the park, just south of the pond.